tkurtbond/tkurtbond.github.io/posts/2008/08/02/gaming-career/index.rst

 I ran a short `Elric` campaign after my `Frontiers of Alusia` campaign.
 This worked better for my players than `RQ3`, as it used simpler implementation of Chaosium's house system, `BRP`.
+Despite the brevity of this campaign I have fond memories of `Elric`.

 Part II: Hiatus
 ===============